autowarefoundation/autoware.universe/localization/pose_estimator_arbiter/example_rule/README.md

 <img src="../media/pose_estimator_area_in_vector_map.png" alt="drawing" width="600"/>

 A sample pose_estimator_area is shown below.
 The values provided below are placeholders.
+To be correctly read, the area should have the type "pose_estimator_specify" and the subtype should be one of ndt, yabloc, eagleye, or artag.

 ```xml
   <node id="1" lat="35.8xxxxx" lon="139.6xxxxx">